duckdb/duckdb-web/faq.md

 <div class="answer" markdown="1">

-DuckDB are fully open-source under the MIT license.
+DuckDB is fully open-source under the MIT license.
 All components of DuckDB are available in the free version under this license: there is no “enterprise version” of DuckDB.

 </div>